jovistruck/ruby-ui-tele/all_tests.md

 - Test the various types of sorts.
 Price, Screen size ... etc+

 #### Product Blocks
-- For every product block, check that Image, size   , launched dates and price are displayed correctly
+- For every product block; check that image, size, launch dates and price are displayed correctly
 - Check that the add to compare button on a product block works correctly
-- Hovering on a product block works fine.
+- Hovering on a product block works fine
 - Layout of product blocks

 #### Compare Panel